 By about 1100 BCE, a number of changes can be identified in the archaeological record affecting burial practices, settlements, and pottery styles.
 In many regions, the Mycenaean custom of burial in family vaults was suddenly replaced by a new single burial practice, while cremation was adopted in some areas.
 Regional variations in burial practices have been identified and also different practices coexisting within the same community.

 - Euboea.
-In Lefkandi, both cremation and inhumation were practiced.
+In Lefkandi, both cremation and inhumation were practised.
 Different variations existed for both: cremated remains could be placed in a cist or left on the pyre, and inhumations could take place in cist or shaft graves.
 In some towns, pit-inhumations were recorded under house floors.
-At Eretria a mix of cremation and inhumation was found in the same cemetery.
+At Eretria, a mix of cremation and inhumation was found in the same cemetery.

 - Thessaly.
 Here some aspect of Mycenaean burial practices persisted, such as small tholos tombs (widely present during Mycenaean times), which continued to be built throughout the Dark Age.
 Several cist grave cemeteries (used largely for children in the beginning) are recorded, including multiple burials in rock-cut chamber tombs.
 Other practices include slab-covered pits dug in the floor of vaulted chambers (some of them containing cremated remains), cremation in cists, and pyres grouped together and covered by a communal tumulus.